Health and environmental impact of the coal industry: Waste management

 The burning of coal leaves substantial quantities of fly ash, which is usually stored in ash ponds (wet storage) or landfills (dry storage).
 Pollutants such as heavy metals leach into groundwater from unlined ponds or landfills, and can pollute aquifers for decades or centuries.
 The EPA classified 44 sites in the US as potential hazards to communities.
 Such a classification means that the waste sites could cause death and significant property damage if an event such as a storm, a terrorist attack or a structural failure caused a spill.
 EPA estimated that about 300 dry landfills and wet storage ponds are used around the country to store ash from coal-fired power plants.
 The storage facilities hold the noncombustible ingredients of coal, including the ash captured by equipment designed to reduce air pollution.

-In the low-coal-content areas waste forms spoil tip.
+In the low-coal-content areas waste forms spoil tips or slag heaps.
+The problem of landslides in spoil tips was first brought to public attention in October 1966 in the English-speaking world when a slag heap at Aberfan in Glamorgan, Wales, gave way, killing 144 people, 116 of them children.
+The tip was built over a spring, increasing its instability, and its height exceeded guidelines.
+Water from heavy rainfall had built up inside the tip, weakening the structure, until it suddenly collapsed onto a school below.